jeffep/RP2040-v6-HAT-C/examples/loopback/README.md

+6. Open TeraTerm and connect the serial port.
+Use 115200,8,N,1.
+You should see that the Wiznet communicated it's IP setup.
+It will also attempt to connect to your computer on socket 5002.
+At this point, you have not opened a server, the program will repeatedly attempt to connect to the server and fail.
+This will be displayed on the screen constantly scrolling.
+Now proceed to step 7 to start a server.
+7. Open Hercules and press on the Serial Tab and set up the same connection as in step 6.
+Then press the TCP CLIENT tab and set the IP address of the Wiznet board and it's client socket number: 5000.
+Then press on the TCP Server tab and in the Server Status box, enter 5002 - which is the port the Wiznet is expecting to communicate with.
+8. At this point, the TeraTerm window should have acquired a connection to the server and stopped debug output.
+9. Now on the Hercules app, you can type test data into the Send box and see it received back.

-6. Connect to the open loopback server using a ScriptCommunicator TCP, UDP IPv4, or IPv6 client.
+10. Optional: Connect to the open loopback server using a ScriptCommunicator TCP, UDP IPv4, or IPv6 client.
 Remember to enter the IP address configured in Step 3 when connecting to the loopback server.

 ![][link-connect_to_loopback_server_tcp_client_ipv4]